 - What do STDs do to a person's body?
 The type of STD determines what kinds of symptoms, if any, someone has.
 Some STDs cause virtually no symptoms, whereas others can cause the person to have discharge from the vagina or penis, sores, or pain.

-But even when there are no symptoms, if STDs are untreated, they can lead to damage to the internal organs and may cause long-term health problems, like infertility or cancer.
+But even when there are no symptoms, untreated STDs can lead to damage to the internal organs and may cause long-term health problems, like infertility or cancer.
 This is why anyone who has had any type of sex (vaginal, oral, or anal) needs to be tested for STDs regularly.

 - Are people who catch STDs somehow bad?
-Getting an STD does not mean that someone is a bad person, just that he or she needs to learn how to prevent future infections.
+Getting an STD does not mean that someone is bad, just that he or she needs to learn how to prevent future infections.

 - Can you tell that someone has an STD just by looking at him or her?
-People often may not even know that they're infected themselves.
-Although there may be visible signs around the genitals with certain kinds of STDS, like genital warts and herpes, most of the time, there is no way to look at someone and know that he or she has an STD.
+People often don't even know that they're infected.
+Certain kinds of STDS (like genital warts and herpes) sometimes cause visible signs around the genitals, but in most cases there is no way to look at someone and know that he or she has an STD.